Daniel Grassl: 2019–2020 season

 Grassl began his season on the Junior Grand Prix in Poland, where he won the bronze medal.
 His second event was the Italian JGP event, held in his home rink, where he won the gold medal, qualifying to the Junior Grand Prix Final.
 Moving to the senior level Challenger series, Grassl won both the Asian Open and the Ice Star.

-At the JGP Final in Torino, Grassl was the lone Italian skater to qualify at either the senior or junior level.
+At the JGP Final in Turin, Grassl was the lone Italian skater to qualify at either the senior or junior level.
 Two days before the competition began, his right skate broke, which he attempted to remedy with tape.
 This proved inadequate in skating the short program, where he placed fifth after missing the second part of his jump combination.
 Grassl then replaced his skates with only a day's preparation and struggled in the free skate, finishing last among the competitors.
 Shortly afterward, he won his second consecutive Italian national title.

 Returning to the European Championships, Grassl placed eleventh in the short program with multiple errors.
 Staging a comeback in the free skate, he was second in that segment with a new personal best score and rose to fourth place overall, under two points short of the silver medal.

 Grassl placed sixth in the short program at the 2020 World Junior Championships in Tallinn, Estonia.
 Grassl attempted the quad flip in competition for the first time in the free skate, underrotating both it and his quad Lutz, as well as a triple Axel.
 He placed third in the segment, winning a small bronze medal, and was fourth overall, 1.74 points behind bronze medalist Petr Gumennik.
 Grassl was scheduled to make his senior World Championship debut in Montreal, but these were cancelled as a result of the coronavirus pandemic.